 • For segmentation the shape space is implemented as shape prior information in a simplified Mumford-Shah functional.
-The implied surface of the ball representations is constructed by a skin surface [20] (Section 5).
+The implied surface of the ball representations is constructed by a skin surface [21] (Section 5).

-The following case examples for segmentation are considered.
-In Section 6 the full pipeline of statistics and segmentation is applied to medical prostate data and synthetic data, and Section 7 concludes the paper.
+In Section 6 the full pipeline of statistics and segmentation is applied to synthetic data, and Section 7 concludes the paper.